Cambrian combinatorics on quiver representations (type A): Introduction

 \begin{thmIntro}[Theorem \ref{thm 3}] Let $Q$ be a Dynkin quiver of type $\mathbb{A}_{n+2}$ and $T$ a maximal almost rigid representation of $Q$.
 Then the endomorphism algebra $C=\End_{\rep Q} T$ is a tilted algebra of type $\mathbb{A}_{2n+3}$.
 Moreover, the quiver of its associated cluster-tilted algebra $C\ltimes\Ext^2_C(DC,C)$ is the adjacency quiver of the triangulation $F^{-1}(T)$. \end{thmIntro}

 We then come back to our original goal to give a representation theoretic interpretation of Cambrian lattices and the map $\eta_Q$.
 In general, a Cambrian lattice is a certain quotient of the weak order on a finite Coxeter group.
 The Tamari lattice is an example in type $\mathbb{A}$.
 The Cambrian lattice for type $\mathbb{A}$ is a partial order on triangulations of a polygon whose cover relations are given by diagonal flips.
-Cambrian lattices are important since their Hasse diagram is isomorphic to the 1-skeleton of the generalized associahedron for the Coxeter group, see \cite{RS}.
+The Hasse diagram for each Cambrian lattice is isomorphic to the 1-skeleton of the generalized associahedron for the corresponding Coxeter group, see~\cite{RS}.
 Furthermore, the elements of each Cambrian lattice of a finite Coxeter group are in bijection with several families of objects related to cluster algebras.
 For example, the clusters of the corresponding cluster algebra of finite type, the (isoclasses of) cluster-tilting objects in the corresponding cluster category, the finitely generated torsion classes over the path algebra of the Dynkin quiver, as well as the non-crossing partitions associated with the quiver, see~\cite{IT}.

 We add a new item to this list by proving the following. \begin{thmIntro}[Theorem \ref{thm 4}] If $Q$ is a Dynkin quiver of type $\mathbb{A}$, the set of maximal almost rigid representations of $Q$ with the covering relation given in Definition~\ref{def poset} is isomorphic to the Cambrian lattice coming from $Q$. \end{thmIntro}